jakedex/notes/java.md

 ##### Interface

 * Can extend any number of interfaces at a time
 * Interface can only extend from an interface
-* Can only have public abstract methods
+* Can only have `public abstract` instance methods
-* Can only have static final variables
+* Can only have `public static final` variables
+* No constructor
 * `abstract` keyword is optional to declare a method abstract